 This study attempted to highlight a concern over the recurrent cholera epidemic that has struck the residents in the district of Baidoa several times over the years, particularly the last outbreak in the year 2017 which killed hundreds of people.
-Seeking perceptions of medical professionals who participated in the campaign against the epidemic, the study revealed that the contaminated water of Isha spring, increase of IDPs in the district and its environs, shortage and/or lack of clean drinking water, poor sanitation, lack of waste control and management, absence of community awareness, and unpreparedness are among the key contributors to the outbreak.
-It also demonstrates that the two health authorities at the time, the Health Ministry of the Federal Somali Government and the Health Ministry of the South-West State of Somalia, could have done a better job had they established an emergency team with a capacity to plan and implementation the requirements of preventive processes before an outbreak strikes.
-As a result of the factors discussed and outlined in the findings and discussion of the study, the following recommendations are suggested.
+Seeking perceptions of medical professionals who participated in the campaign against the epidemic, the study confirmed that the contaminated water of Isha Baidoa Valley, increase of IDPs in the district and its environs, shortage and/or lack of clean drinking water, poor sanitation, lack of waste control and management, absence of community awareness, and unpreparedness are among the key contributors to the spread of the outbreak.
+It also demonstrated that the two health authorities at the time, the Health Ministry of the Federal Somali Government and the Health Ministry of the South-West State of Somalia, could have done a better job had they established an emergency team with a capacity to plan and implement the requirements for preventive processes before an outbreak strikes.
+As a result of the factors discussed and outlined in the findings and discussion of the study, the authors suggest the following recommendations.